ImpGuard/heimer/README.md

-    virtualenv <venv>               # Create a virtual environment if desired source <venv>/bin/activate      # Activate the environment if installed pip install -r requirements.txt # Install the necessary modules
+    virtualenv <venv>               # Create a virtual environment if desired source <venv>/bin/activate      # Activate the environment if installed pip install -r requirements.txt # Install the necessary modules ...
+    ...
+    deactivate                      # Leave the virtual environment when work is finished

 All the source files are located within the folder `heimer`.
 In order to test the script, use nose within the home directory (which is installed as a